The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Nature of ASASSN-24fw

 \subsection{Spectral Analysis}

-The spectra that we have obtained were during the dimming episode of ASASN-24fw.
-Thus they are a mixture of the stellar spectra and the occulter absorption sprectra.
+The spectra that we have obtained were during the dimming episode of ASASSN-24fw.
+Thus they should be a mixture of the stellar spectra and the occulter spectra.
 It is therefore possible that, along with the continuum, the occulter may have affected the lines in the stellar spectra.
-For example, the variation in the Hydrogen series lines and the Ca II H$\&$K lines in Figure (\ref{fig:lines}) in the LRIS spectrum taken on 31 October 2025 and HiRES spectrum taken on 28 January 2025 indicates that the gaseous component in the occulter is affecting the stellar spectra.
+For example, the variation in the hydrogen series lines and the Ca II H$\&$K lines in Figure (\ref{fig:lines}) in the LRIS spectrum taken on 31 October 2025 and HiRES spectrum taken on 28 January 2025 indicates that the occulter may be affecting the stellar spectra.
 Further, in the HiRES spectrum, we see that the age indicator Li line is not detected (or very weak at the level of noise), Fe, and Mg lines are moderately detected.
 These features as well as the shape and depth of the Ca II H$\&$K lines are normally expected for an F-type main-sequence star.
 Unlike YSOs, we do not see any emission line in our spectra.
-However, we see a "reversal" feature or $w$ shape in the H\textsubscript{$\alpha$} absorption line of the HiRES spectrum.
+However, we see a central "reversal" feature or $w$ shape in the H$\alpha$ absorption line of the HiRES spectrum.
 Whether this is astrophysical or due to spectral noise is not very clear from the single spectrum.
-However, to find the strength of this line, we calculated the equivalent width of the absorption ($EW_{absorb}$) and central emission ($EW_{emission}$) component of the H\textsubscript{$\alpha$} line.
+However, to find the strength of this line, we calculated the equivalent width of the absorption ($EW_{\rm absorb}$) and central emission ($EW_{\rm emission}$) component of the H$\alpha$ line.
 For this, we fitted a Lorentzian profile to the absorption line by masking the emission line corrected for barycentric motion.
-We find that $EW_{absorb}$ $\sim$ 93{\AA} and $EW_{emission}$ $\sim$ 7.8{\AA} and the radial velocity of the emission line is -7.14 km/s.
+We find that $EW_{\rm absorb}$ $\sim$ 93{\AA} and $EW_{\rm emission}$ $\sim$ 7.8{\AA} and the radial velocity of the emission line in the heliocentric frame is -7.14 km/s.
+In contrast, \cite{zakamska2025} find that a two gaussian fit to their H alpha emission yields an EW $\simeq$ 1.98 {\AA} and the velocity centroid of the emission line is $\simeq$ -19 km/s in the heliocentric frame.
+This value is different from ours because the epoch of spectra as well as instruments are different.